Who should apply?

 Do we charge any fees?

-For the participation at a dinner meeting we charge CHF 100.- per startup (up to 3 people) and we recommend that at least two of you come.
+For the participation at a dinner meeting we charge CHF 100.- per person (up to 3 people) and we recommend that at least two of you come.
 There are no other fees.

 How is confidentiality ensured?